top of page

 A large number of juveniles have been observed in a very shallow sandbar area of the Alfacs Bay.
 Estimated abundance in 2018 was over 3,000 juveniles.
 Last year, many of them were translocated after being found fully emerged at low tide conditions.
 The aim of this action is to find new individuals in extreme circumstances and areas where to translocate the survivors.
 These sub-optimal sites are adjacent deeper and safer zones, at least at 80 cm depth.

-First follow up of translocated individuals in the 2023
+First follow up of translocated individuals in Ebro Delta this 2023

 IMG-20230126-WA0000.jpg